 Well keep reading and I will show you how you can benefit from this aid.

 A Brief History Of Native Americans

 Tragically a great portion of the indigenous population died due to Smallpox epidemics.

-This was brought of by the European explorers and has the natives had no immunity to the disease they unfortunately died.
+This was brought by the European explorers and as the natives had no immunity to the disease they unfortunately died.

 Thirteen colonies revolted against the British rule of the time.

 President George Washington and Henry Knox wanted to “civilize” the Native Americans and assimilate them as U.S. citizens.